Configure multiple ITSI deployments to use the same indexing layer

 Before configuring multiple ITSI environments to search against the same indexing tier, you must first follow these steps to ensure that different ITSI environments don't end up inadvertently writing to the same ITSI indexes and polluting the results of your production environment.

-- Create a new index for each ITSI index with the name of the environment appended to the original index name.
+- Create new indexes for each ITSI index with the name of the environment appended to the original index name.

 - Configure the ITSI search heads to write to the newly created indexes.